Click on the logo to see who..

 Athletes undertaking overseas tours and competitions may elect not to be covered by the national insurance policy, and arrange their own insurance.
 In this case, the athlete must inform the Team Manager or the Operations Director prior to the tour, and a rebate will be arranged on the amount normally included as part of the tour cost reconcilation (see here) for the athlete.

-The AFF has recently clarified the specific situation of Professional Indemnity (PI) insurance coverage for fencing coaches under the AFF’s National Insurance Policies.
+In 2013, the AFF clarified the specific situation of Professional Indemnity (PI) insurance coverage for fencing coaches under the AFF’s National Insurance Policies.

 The AFF Insurance Handbook has accordingly been modified to include conditions which apply for coaches to be covered for PI.
 The new version is attached here for your information.